Lehoczky/apro-scrape/README.md

 <img src="docs/images/main-window.png" alt="AproScrape main window" width="650">

-Press the `SCRAPE` button, and you should see deals from the website.
+Press the `Scrape` button, and you should see deals from the website.

 Here comes the fun part: If you minimize the window, it will hide to the taskbar, and display a notification when it finds new items!